Entanglement Entropy in Causal Set Theory: Causal Set Entanglement Entropy

 Figure \ref{spec} compares the positive spectrum of $i\Delta$ in the causal set with that in the continuum, using a log-log plot.
 The causal set comprises 200 elements sprinkled with a density of 50.
-The red dots are the continuum eigenvalues, the blue dots those of the causet appropriately rescaled for the comparison, and the green dashed line is at $\tilde{\lambda}^{cs}=\sqrt{N}/4\pi$, where we would expect the causet spectrum to end if it were to agree with the continuum.
+The red dots are the continuum eigenvalues, the blue dots those of the causet appropriately rescaled by a factor of $1/\rho$ for the comparison, and the green dashed line is at $\tilde{\lambda}^{cs}=\sqrt{N}/4\pi$, where we would expect the causet spectrum to end if it were to agree with the continuum.
 As one sees, the eigenvalues above this line are in good agreement between causet and continuum, but in very poor agreement below it.
-In particular, there is a clear ``break'' in the causet spectrum just where the truncation has to be done.
-Evidently, this spectral feature could also be used as a guide for where to apply the truncation.
+In particular, there is a ``break'' in the causet spectrum around where the truncation has to be done.
+Evidently, this spectral feature could also be used as a guide for where to truncate.